rachana-1998/newstart/6. 28-04-22/class.md

 -substr(start,length)
 ### Difference between slice and substring is substring does not accept negative values
 - substr(start,length) => Similar to slice , but substr's second argument is the length
+### String Methods cont.
+-replace
+-replace ()Methode does not  change the string it is  called on -replace() method return a new string
+- replace() method only replace the first match